sl4m/sl4m.github.com/_posts/2010-03-29-ruby-koans-is-awesome.markdown

   -- continuous learning
 ---

+*Note:* The creators of Ruby Koans, Edgecase, has created a wonderful Ruby Koans website.
+Check it [out](http://www.rubykoans.com/).

 [Ruby Koans](http://github.com/edgecase/ruby_koans) is a set of tests to teach you the Ruby language.
 I'm impressed how much I'm learning from these tests and right off the bat, it's using Test::Unit which gives you an introduction to [TDD](http://en.wikipedia.org/wiki/Test-driven_development) style coding.

 ## How to get started